Mikea15/mikea15.github.io/_posts/2014-05-09-simple-achievement-system-in-csharp.md

     Start
 };</pre>

 This is not the most elegant way to creating Achievement Types.
 I could have set them dynamically as Strings, but then I would have to search the dictionary against strings which is less efficient as this.
-For the simplicity of this system, I&#8217;ll be using &#8220;hard coded&#8221; achievement types.
+For the simplicity of this system, I'll be using "hard coded" achievement types.

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">public class AchievementEventArg : EventArgs
 {